doctorrrrrrr/doctorrrrrrr/README.md

 - 👀 I’m interested in love
 - 🌱 I’m currently learning life
 - 💞️ I’m looking to collaborate on build foundation
-- 📫 How to reach me email me admin@minplus.co.id
+- 📫 How to reach me admin@minplus.co.id

 <!---
 doctorrrrrrr/doctorrrrrrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.